 Rouse Hill Town Centre

 There are several great play areas at Rouse Hill Town Centre.

 Located in the Coles quad next to Oliver Brown, The Backyard is great for age 2 and up to about 8 years of age.
 Fully fenced (although older kids could probably scale it) this is a great play area for kids to explore and climb.

 Stanhope Village has two play areas that are great for toddlers/pre-schoolers.
 Both have this fabulous soft equipment – it’s hard to describe really.
 Kind of cushioned, padded and squishy.
 In technical terms the ground is soft fall with latex covered foam-padded equipment.

 The first one is located indoors just outside The Leaf Cafe.
 It has a cute cubby house and other things to explore.
 It’s enclosed but not fully fenced.

-The other area is located outside, just near 18 grams and has a farmyard theme.
+The other area is located outside and has a farmyard theme.
 Again, a great play area for young kids and this one is fully enclosed.

 Stockland Baulkham Hills combined with Touched by Olivia to create a play space that’s pretty cool!
 It’s now also fully shaded – tick!
 It’s great for kids with big imaginations.
 It’s also got a cafe on each side and you can sit down in them and still supervise your kids.